Naoya Inoue: Inoue vs. Picasso

-In June 2025, Turki Alalshikh of Riyadh Season told Ring Magazine that he was planning a card to take place on 27 December 2025, with Inoue headlining against WBC mandatory challenger Alan Picasso.
+In June 2025, Turki Alalshikh of Riyadh Season told Ring Magazine that he was planning a card to take place on 27 December 2025, with Inoue headlining against WBC mandatory challenger David Picasso.
+This would be Inoue's sixth title defense of his undisputed super bantamweight title.
 The card would be themed around Japanese boxers against Mexican/Mexican-American boxers.
 The card, titled The Ring V: Night of the Samurai, was announced on 18 September.
 Junto Nakatani, scheduled for the undercard, relinquished his WBC and IBF bantamweight titles in order to pursue a highly anticipated bout against Inoue, which was expected to occur next, contingent upon both fighters' succeeding on this card.
+Inoue defeated Picasso by unanimous decision.
+The judges scorecards read 120–108, 119–109 and 117–111 all for Inoue, who for the first time in his career won back-to-back fights via decision.
+According to CompuBox, Inoue landed 328 of 790 punches thrown (41.5%), which included 96 body shots.
+Picasso landed 170 of 485 (35.1%).
+The win was Inoue's fourth defence of his Ring magazine title in the same calendar year, matching a record previously set by Larry Holmes in 1983.